itchyny/fillin/README.md

  $ fillin echo {{message}} | jq .
 {}^M^M^C
 ```
-This is because the interface of `fillin` is rely on the standard output.
+This is because the interface of `fillin` relies on the standard output.
 Instead of connecting the standard output of `fillin` to another command, pass the pipe character as an argument.
 ```sh
  $ fillin echo {{message}} \| jq .